Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 The output presented in the result object merely represents a subset of the available data.
 When additional data is required, it can be obtained from the raw dataset.

 #### DefaultScope
-The DefaultScope consists of three entitlements, whereas the **"Defaultscope" entitlement only exists for backward compatibility**.
-This entitlement is merely a combination of the other two: Locations and Teams.
-So, when you grant both entitlements; DefaultScopeTeams and DefaultScopeLocations, the result is the same as the entitlement DefaultScope.
-You can use them both simultaneously, but they will overwrite the previous permissions, resulting in conflicts.
+The DefaultScope consists of five entitlements, with the 'DefaultScope' entitlement existing solely for backward compatibility.
+This entitlement is simply a combination of four others: MyLocations, MyTeams, AllClients, and AllEmployees *(where, in the case of the DefaultScope entitlement, AllClients and AllEmployees are looked up from the CSV file)*.
+Granting these individual entitlements results in the same access as the DefaultScope entitlement, and they can be used together for backward compatibility.

 ##### Roles Permissions (myTeams, MyLocations)
 In addition to **DefaultScope**, the same applies to the default scope in role assignments.
 The default scope assignment is also present for backward compatibility.
 Therefore, the recommended practice is to use the specific entitlements **DefaultScopeTeams** and **DefaultScopeLocations**.